DivakarGC/TVC_Control/README.md

 Contributions to this project are always welcome!
 Please feel free to submit a pull request with any optimizations or improvements you may have.

-## License

-This code has no licences whatsoever but we need to add in this space for I was asked to do so XD

 ## Thank you :)